luyu-wu/HyprOSD/README.md

 A fork of SwayOSD with Hyprlang support and additional features.
 Heavily WIP (fresh fork)
+Obviously huge credits to SwayOSD, and I'll try to keep up with their progress.
+I just forked to make something that's more integrated with Hyprland.

 ## Roadmap
 - [ ] Hyprlang Conf Support